The dynamics of digits: Calculating pi with Galperin's billiards: Galperin Billiard Method

+agreeing with (\ref{Eq:action}) above.
+Furthermore, from the BW invariant we can get the expression for the closest position $X_{min}$ of the heavy ball to the wall which is reached at the collision when the heavy ball inverts its velocity and the light ball achieves its maximal velocity:

+For the ratio of the velocities we have used the energy conservation law~(\ref{Eq:conservation law:Ekin}), since $v_{max}$ is reached when $V=0$, and $v=0$ is reached for $V=V_0$, c.f~Fig.~\ref{Fig:energetic circle:a}.

-Variables $I$ and $\phi_{\rm phase}$ are conjugate, and time derivative of the phase can be obtained from Hamiltonian~(\ref{Eq:adiabatic:H}) as $\dot\phi_{\rm phase} = dH / dI$.
-The integration over the time gives the final phase after all collisions have happened as $\phi_{\rm phase}^{\rm final} = \pi^2 \sqrt{M}/\sqrt{m}$ ~\cite{Gorelyshev2006}.
-During each cycle there are two collisions (BB and BW) and the phase changes by $2\pi$, so the total number of collisions $\Pi$ can be infer as $\phi_{\rm phase}^{\rm final} = \Pi \pi$, resulting in $\Pi = \pi / \varphi + O(\varphi)$ where $\varphi \approx \sqrt{m} /\sqrt{M}$.
-This formula should be compared with Eq.~(\ref{Eq:Pi(phi)}) and, indeed, correctly relates total number of collisions $\Pi$ with $\pi$.
-At the same time it is not a priori obvious that the adiabatic approximation should be precise far from the return point, that is for times $t\gg \varepsilon^2$, especially at the time of the final collision.
-Indeed, it might be observed in Fig.~\ref{Fig:xp} that while action~(\ref{Eq:action}) is a good adiabatic invariant close to the return point (shown with thick green line), the first few collisions ($n=1; 3; \cdots$) are quite off.
-In Sec.~\ref{Sec:invariants} it will be shown that in the present problem it is possible to find two invariants (for BB and BW collisions), which coincide close to the point of return with adiabatic invariant (action) given by Eq.~(\ref{Eq:action}), and, in particular, this clarifies why the adiabatic approximation leads to the correct number of collisions even if the region of applicability of the approximation is violated.
+Defining $\alpha$ as the phase angle conjugate to $I$, the time derivative of the phase is obtained from Hamiltonian~(\ref{Eq:adiabatic:H}) as $\dot\alpha = dH / dI$.
+The integration over the time gives the final phase after all collisions have happened as $\alpha^{\rm final} = \pi^2 \sqrt{M}/\sqrt{m}$~\cite{Gorelyshev2006}.
+During each cycle there are two collisions (BB and BW) and the phase changes by $2\pi$, so the total number of collisions $\Pi$ can be infer as $\alpha^{\rm final} = \Pi \pi$, resulting~in $\Pi = \pi / \beta + O(\beta)$ where $\beta \approx \sqrt{m/M}$.
+This formula should be compared with Equation~(\ref{Eq:Pi(phi)}) and, indeed, correctly relates total number of collisions $\Pi$ with $\pi$.
+At the same time it is not \emph{a priori} obvious that the adiabatic approximation should be precise far from the return point, that is for times $t\gg \varepsilon^2$, especially at the time of the final collision.
+The BB and BW invariants~(\ref{Eq:invariant:BW})--(\ref{Eq:invariant:BB}) coincide with adiabatic invariant (action) given by Equation~(\ref{Eq:action}) close to the point of return, and, in particular, this clarifies why the adiabatic approximation leads to the correct number of collisions even if the region of applicability of the approximation is violated.

-Finally we note that the time dependence of the phase $\phi_{\rm phase}(t)$ is related to the time dependence of the collision number $n(t)$ according to $\phi_{\rm phase}(t_n) = \pi n(t_n)$.
-In the continuous limit of many collisions, the phase increases as an inverse tangent function, as shown in Fig.~\ref{Fig:n} of Sec.~\ref{Sec:approximate solution} below.
+Finally we note that the time dependence of the phase $\alpha(t)$ is related to the time dependence of the collision number $n(t)$ according to $\alpha(t_n) = \pi n(t_n)$.
+In the continuous limit of many collisions, the phase increases as an inverse tangent function, as shown in Equation~(\ref{Eq:t:approx}) of Section~\ref{Sec:exact Solution} below.